The Function of the Second Postulate in Special Relativity: Introduction

 \begin{quote} 1.
 [Principle of relativity] The laws governing the changes of the state of any physical system do not depend on which one of two coordinate systems in uniform translational motion relative to each other these changes are referred to.

 2. [Principle of the constancy of the speed of light] Each ray of light moves in the coordinate system ``at rest'' with the definite velocity V independent of whether this ray of light is emitted by a body at rest or in motion. \citep[p.
-895, English translation from The Collected Papers, Vol. 2, 1989, p.143]{einstein1} \end{quote} Homogeneity of space and time and isotropy of space were implicitly assumed, and were later explicitly added to the list of postulates.
+895, English translation from The Collected Papers, Vol. 2, 1989, p.143]{einstein1} \end{quote} Homogeneity of space and time and isotropy of space, implicit in Einstein's paper, were later explicitly added to the list of postulates.

-It was noted very early on that the second postulate seems to hold a very different status from the other assumptions.
-While the principle of relativity, spacetime homogeneity and spatial isotropy are all general symmetries of nature, the second postulate appears to be a very particular and contingent claim about a specific phenomenon.